 Step 1: Navigating to the ‘Personalization’ settings window

-The long route to accessing the Personalization panel is taken by clicking the speech balloon-like Action Center icon located next to the system clock on the desktop taskbar.
+The long route to accessing the Personalization panel is clicking the speech balloon-like Action Center icon located next to the system clock on the desktop taskbar.
 After that, click the All Settings panel sporting the gear icon and select the Personalization option once the Settings app opens on the screen.
 You can also simply locate the Settings app and dig into the Personalization section from there.

 Step 2a: Changing the background image